Sign up for E-Alerts

 The expansions at oil terminals in the Port of Albany operated by Global Partners and Buckeye Partners were approved starting in 2011, before many concerns about crude oil shipments came to light, with minimal public awareness, and with no study of environmental impacts.
 Until late 2011, there was no crude oil being transported on the Hudson River, and the amount of crude oil being transported on the river has quickly grown to a permitted volume of 2.8 billion gallons per year.

-Global Partners has proposed expanding or building oil terminal and rail transloading facilities in Albany and New Windsor that would facilitate the transfer of additional crude oil, and add heavy crude oil to the products being transported on the river.
+Global Partners has proposed expanding or building oil terminal and rail transloading facilities in Albany and New Windsor (defeated) that would facilitate the transfer of additional crude oil, and add heavy crude oil to the products being transported on the river.
 Buckeye Partners is also building infrastructure to support the transfer of heavy Canadian tar sands oils to its facility in the Bahamas.

 A typical articulated barge can carry roughly 4 million gallons of crude oil.
-The Afrodite, the ship making regular trips on the Hudson, can carry 8.4 million gallons.
+The Afrodite, the ship previously making regular trips on the Hudson, can carry 8.4 million gallons.

 In December 2012, the first ship to leave the Port of Albany, the Stena Primorsk, ran aground about 6miles from the Port of Albany.
 Fortunately, a double hull kept its 12 million gallons of crude oil—about the same amount spilled by the Exxon Valdez—from spilling into the shallow waters near Schodack Island.
 The hull ruptured in an area that is prime shad and herring spawning habitat, and noted for the abundance of shorebirds, wading birds and waterfowl—a state-designated significant habitat deemed irreplaceable”.
-See a list of relevant barge and tanker accidents.

 While the Hudson River has long been part of shipping routes for other petroleum products, like heating fuel and gasoline, crude oil poses a new risk due to its characteristics as a pollutant and the massive volume being transported.
 Spill response plans have not been developed to respond adequately to spills of crude oil in all parts of the Hudson River.
 Spills of heavy crude oil can be particularly devastating, since the tar-like oil will likely sink, rather than float, making cleanup difficult or impossible.
 The success of spill response has to date not been measured by the amount of oil recovered after a spill, with recovery rates of just 5% or less common, and it is expected that the Hudson’s tides, currents and turbidity would make recovery particularly difficult.